-The Reports service can be configured in the application configuration file, either .config or .json for the different service implementations.
+You can configure the report service in the application's configuration file - either .config or .json for the different service implementations.
 For more details, see restReportService Element.

-In some scenarios you need to share the service for more than one app.
-For these you may need to turn on Cross-Origin Resource Sharing.
+In some scenarios, you need to share the service with more than one app.
+For these, you may need to turn on Cross-Origin Resource Sharing.

 If all new report requests get executed simultaneously, the host will get overloaded.
 To avoid this, the service executes the report generation requests in a task queue.
 The count of the simultaneously rendered reports is configurable.